tesshuang/digital_card/README.md

 # Holiday Digital Card
-The is an interactive digital card about mid-autumn festival.
+This is an interactive digital card about mid-autumn festival.